sharanushettar644/Demo-project-doc/README.md

 ### Jenkines
 Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
 It is used to implement CI/CD workflows, called pipelines.

+### Github
+At a high level, GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.

 ### Grafana
 Grafana allows you to query, visualize, alert on, and understand your metrics no matter where they are stored.